Constraints on cosmic-ray boosted DM in CDEX-10: Cosmic ray boosted dark matter (CRBDM)

 where $T_\chi^z$ and $\frac{d\Phi_{\chi}}{dT_\chi^z} = \frac{dT_\chi}{dT_\chi^z} \frac{d\Phi_{\chi}}{dT_\chi}$ are the kinetic energy of DM and the DM flux in the detector with depth of $z$, respectively.
 Here the $\sigma_{\chi N}$ is given by: $\sigma_{\chi N}=\sigma_{\chi N}^0 F^2(E_R)$ where the $F(E_R)$ is the form factor~\cite{SHM}.
 Since the momentum transfer is small in the process of DM-nucleus scattering, we adopt the Helm model which describes the nucleon distribution of the target nucleus with two parameters: the effective nuclear radius and the surface thickness~\cite{nuclearformfactor,PhysRev.104.1466}.
 We will follow the similar expression in \forref{equ::min} and \forref{equ::relativty_relation} with $\theta=0$ to calculate $T_\chi^\mathrm{min}$ and $E_R^{max}$.
 For scintillation and ionization detectors calibrated with $\gamma$ sources, the observable nuclear recoil energy $E_v$ differs from the true recoil energy $E_R$: $E_v = f_n(E_R) E_R = F(E_R)$, where $f_n$ is called the quenching factor as a function of $E_R$ calculated by the TRIM software package~\cite{ZIEGLER20041027, CDEX2014, Yang:2017} and $F(E_R)$ is more convenient to make the derivation.
 Besides, because of a finite detector energy resolution and electronic noise, recoils at energy $E_R'$ would be observed as a Gaussian distribution.
 Consequently, we will obtain the modified recoil spectrum:

 where $\Delta E_v$ is the energy resolution.
 As a demonstration, \figref{fig:expec} shows the energy recoil spectrum from CDEX-10 data, and the predicted recoil spectrum for DM with $m_\chi = 1$ MeV and $\sigma_{\chi 0}$.
 Note that the quenching factor and the energy resolution are included in the calculation of theoretical predictions.
+The effect of the detector efficiency has been included in the experimental data so that we can directly compare the experimental data with the theoretical expectation from~\forref{equ::correction}~\footnote{Private communications with the CDEX collaboration.}.